amsichani/amsichani.github.io/projects/dhtrip.md

 **DH t(r)ip της Παρασκευής: News, views, and guides to the DH landscapes**

-This newsletter was initially designed and delivered as a spin-off initiative within the DARIAH-GR phase I (Jan 2014- Mar 2015)
+This monthly newsletter was initially designed and delivered as a spin-off initiative within the DARIAH-GR phase I (January 2014- March 2015)

-The dream t(r)ip team: Dido Georgoula, Gerasimos Chrysovitsanos, Anna-Maria Sichani, Irakleitos Souyioutzoglou.
+The *dream* t(r)ip team: Dido Georgoula, Gerasimos Chrysovitsanos, Anna-Maria Sichani, Irakleitos Souyioutzoglou.

-The project is now maintainded in <a href="http://dh-trip.tumblr.com"> tumblr</a>  -  Copyright - All Rights Reserved © Academy of Athens-DARIAH GR/DYAS
+The project is now maintained in <a href="http://dh-trip.tumblr.com"> tumblr</a>  -  Copyright - All Rights Reserved © Academy of Athens-DARIAH GR/DYAS